wellcomecollection/docs/rfcs/034-location_location_location/README.md

     The shelfLocation will be drawn from the location name in Sierra (e.g. "History of Medicine").
     The shelfmark will be drawn from the callNumber field in Sierra (e.g. "/HIS").

+    For item records, these will be populated from the *location.name* and *callNumber* fields from the Sierra API response, respectively.
+    This gives us a good initial implementation, and we can refine it later if necessary.

+    For holdings records, only the `"shelfLocation"` will be populated.
+    The holdings records don't have enough information to populate a shelfMark.

     In these cases, we will concatenate the shelfLocation and shelfmark to create the `"label"`.

     <details>